3 Steps to a Perfect CV

 Step 1.
 Profile

 This should include a summary of your career goals, with an insight into all your applicable skills.
 The Personal Profile on a CV should have no more than 4 sentences that show why you are a relevant candidate.
-Ensure your Personal Profile will leave a great impression as it is at the very beginning of your CV.
+Ensure your Personal Profile will leave a remarkable impression as it is at the very beginning of your CV.

-It should mention who you are (Experienced Sales Professional/Aspiring Sales Professional), how long you have been in the industry, how you are relevant for the role (proven record of hitting high targets), and what you are searching for (looking for a new role within the sales field)
+It should mention who you are (Experienced Sales Professional/Aspiring Sales Professional), how long you have been in the industry, how you are relevant for the role (proven record of hitting high targets), and what you are searching for (looking for a new position within the sales field)

 Example: A Sales Professional might say something like the following:

-“A highly driven Sales Professional with seven years of sales experience for a well-known global brand, and a proven record of hitting high individual sales targets.
-Excellent interpersonal skills, and an abundance of experience in building strong relationships with clients.
+“A highly driven Sales Professional with seven years of sales experience for a well-known global brand and a proven record of hitting high individual sales targets.
+Excellent interpersonal skills and an abundance of experience in building strong relationships with clients.
 Currently seeking a new opportunity within the sales field.”